bretton/api-connectors/Cribnotes.md

 ```

 # ccxt
-If you're running the Delta server on localhost, and want to use a library like [ccxt](https://github.com/ccxt/ccxt) too, you need separate API keys and passwords for each otherwise you will get an invalid nonce error.
+If running the Delta server on localhost, and use of a library like [ccxt](https://github.com/ccxt/ccxt) is required, then separate API keys and passwords will be required for the delta server and ccxt, otherwise an invalid nonce error results.

-There are work-arounds below, the simplest is just to have two API keys in use:
+Work-arounds below, the simplest is two API keys:
-* One: used for Delta server, staying synchronised
+* One: used for Delta server, staying synchronised, per-second queries
-* Two: used for order placement directly on their API
+* Two: used for order placement directly on the REST API, once every 10 seconds query

-The reasons for this are load-based.
-You can query the Delta server every second, but you can query the primary Bitmex API once every 10 seconds.

 According to [this github issue](https://github.com/ccxt/ccxt/issues/147#issuecomment-324355752) the solution is to include variables to set the nonce correctly: